 Flat ceiling texture

-Flat ceilings texture is perfect if you are trying to achieve a sleek, modern look in your space.
+A flat ceiling texture is perfect if you are trying to achieve a sleek, modern look in your space among types of ceiling finishes.
 This drywall ceiling texture is aesthetically pleasing and can help make an open space feel more closed off.

 Textured ceiling finishes